About the Wiltshire Archaeology Field Group

 The group has biannual Socials, one during the summer and one during winter, to present results of our fieldwork, fieldwork opportunities for the future, and Wiltshire Museum and WAFG news, in the lecture hall of the Wiltshire Museum.

-The Wiltshire Archaeology Field Group currently has 161 members, and six members on the Steering Group.
+The Wiltshire Archaeology Field Group currently has 199 members, and four members on the Steering Group.